 If you are aware of an act of sexual misconduct being committed against someone else:

 We urge you to promptly make a report if you are aware of any misconduct being committed.
 With sensitivity to your position and concerns, they can provide information and resources to you and those directly affected by the incident(s) and assure appropriate follow-up (such as investigation, adjudication, documentation, education).
-Faculty and staff members also can learn more about avenues for sharing information and their obligations under Title IX through the Respect@Cornell program.
+Faculty and staff members also can learn more about avenues for sharing information and their obligations under Title IX through the Building a Culture of Respect@Cornell program.

 - ON CAMPUS, call the Cornell Police.